Advanced Configuration

 Use an external Syslog server

-By default, Fluentd is used as a syslog server to collect Swift and HAProxy logs.
+By default, Fluentd is used as a syslog server to collect HAProxy logs.
 When Fluentd is disabled or you want to use an external syslog server, You can set syslog parameters in globals.yml file.
 For example:

 syslog_server: "172.29.9.145"